ChainSafe/gossamer/docs/docs/design/pvf-precheck.md

 Results of PVF check (that is actually happening on Candidate Validation Subsystem) should be signed and submitted to runtime via `runtime_api::submit_pvf_check_statement`

-Subsystem handler only two messages from overseer, the `OverseerSignal::ActiveLeaves` and `OverseerSignal::Conclude`.
+Subsystem handles only two messages from overseer, the `OverseerSignal::ActiveLeaves` and `OverseerSignal::Conclude`.
-The Conlcude is pretty straight forward and should stop the subsystem process.
+The Conclude is pretty straight forward and should stop the subsystem process.

 #### ActiveLeaves
 ActiveLeaves on the other hand is when all the action take place.